 They demanded and now you’ll engage to consider why they want this, how it will benefit them, and what has to occur next to meet their demand.
 Engage is the often-missing step which needs to become mandatory.

 Consider this: DevOps is about collaboration.
 Agile encourages people to work together to solve a problem.
 Lean suggests that to improve or deliver something, then people need to work together.
 VeriSM, which I played a small part in creating, encourages the interactions of everyone in the lifecycle of delivery – including suppliers – to play nicely in the demand mesh.
-ITIL 4 now underpins all of these practices, and others, with the use of the word engage.
+ITIL 4 now underpins all of these practices, and others, with the use of the word “engage,” especially in the ITIL 4 service value chain.

-Some people see waterfall.
+Some people see waterfall in the ITIL 4 service value chain.
 I observe one continuous process.

 Obtain and Build – Design and Transition – Deliver and Support

-Some people see waterfall.
+Some people see waterfall in the ITIL 4 service value chain.
 I observe a constant set of activities.

 People engage to build something that’s based on an agreed design which when transitioned is affirmed by the people engaged to create or benefit from that Value.